 The cover-up didn't just happen in the USSR.
 The New York Times published long articles calling the Ukraine famine "mostly bunk," once quipping, "You can't make an omelet without breaking eggs."
 The man writing them, Walter Duranty, had seen the horrors of the Holodomor first-hand – but he'd been pressured into silence and lies.
 For an article that covered up a genocide, he was awarded the Pulitzer Prize.

-Today, there’s no question the Ukraine famine really happened – the only thing in question in the specifics.
+Today, there's no question the Ukraine famine really happened – the only thing in question is the specifics.
 Nobody knows for sure how many people died.
 The lowest guesses put the number at two million, while others rise well over 10 million dead.

 For Holodomor deniers, the exact number has become a fierce question of debate – but when millions of people die, does the number of millions really change whether it was a tragedy?

 Whatever petty details we can debate, there is no question that the Ukraine went through a horror unlike any we can imagine.
-Over two years, millions of people died in the worst way possible – by slowing starving to death and watching their neighbors turn to cannibalism.
-It’s also a fact that the people in power actively went out of their way not to help.
+Over two years, millions of people died in the worst way possible – by slowly starving to death and watching their neighbors turn to cannibalism.
+It's also a fact that the people in power actively went out of their way not to help.

 These things happened.
 The Holodomor happened.
 And it could have been prevented.